House of Memories (song)

 "House of Memories" is a song by American rock solo project Panic! at the Disco.
 It was released on January 15, 2016, as the tenth track on the band's fifth studio album, Death of a Bachelor (2016).
 The song gained popularity in April 2022, causing it to chart in multiple countries, including Austria, Germany, the Netherlands, Norway, Portugal, Sweden and Switzerland.

-On October 28, 2022, following the song's success earlier that year on TikTok, the song was released on an EP along with slowed down and sped up versions.
+On October 28, 2022, the song was released as an EP along with slowed down and sped up versions, as a result of the song's success earlier that year on TikTok.

 Critical reception

 Upon release in 2016, the song received mixed reviews from critics.
 Nate Chinen at New York Times called it a song "about being lonely while in love", "with an intriguing frisson".
-Sputnikmusics Ben Kupiszewski included the track in his recommended tracks of the album.
 However, Lisa Henderson of Clash thought the song was "misplaced", causing the album to end "on a slightly underwhelming note".

+Composition

+The song is written in the key of F♯ minor.
+The verses consist of a chord progression of F♯m, B, E, and A. The end of each verse resolves with C♯7 and C♯7sus4 chords back to back, with the latter a half step down from the former.
+The chorus consists of modulated mixes of the verse chords, a chord progression of F♯m, D, A, and C♯7.